belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 ## Thursday, December 6, 652 AU, continued

 It's getting late in the afternoon, so the party decides to ask Gordon for two rooms at the temple of Corentin for the night.
-Their rooms arranged, they return to the stable where they left their horses.
-Finlay, the owner, agrees to buy the horses for 50 gp.
+Their rooms arranged, they return to the stable where they left their horses. **Finlay**, the owner, agrees to buy the horses for 50 gp.
 Finally, they confront Bodo.
 Although he's adamant that they're all just meddlers and that Riley deserves to be punished, the weight of the evidence for her innocence eventually convinces him that *maybe* Riley isn't *totally* responsible for everything.
 Good enough!

 Back in their makeshift room at the temple, Abundance opens the scroll of *Tenser's floating disk* and begins tattoing his arm, periodically consulting the scroll.